-- A reduction or static state in core pupil numbers through poor performance & reputational damage - Longer term reduction in rising school age cohorts - Planned and actual increases in available school places within Maidenhead or creation of additional education places in adjacent areas; - A risk to sixth form funding from any reduction in pupil numbers or promotion of selective education as above; - Baseline funding rates not meeting statutory increases in staffing salary agreements & other core costs; - Given the above a reduction in the curriculum offer to save on costs & consequent impact upon future recruitment & performance; - Longer term Impact of an historically disrupted curriculum upon student progress, welfare & wellbeing - Inflationary pressures, fuel costs, potential for recession; impact directly upon the school & upon the families of students. - Further natural or economic disaster or upheaval or major unplanned for maintenance. - Unforeseen core issues that impact directly upon school structures or organisation - Aggressive pressure in an evolving education environment that may mitigate against the best interests of the development of the school community.
+• A reduction in core pupil numbers through poor performance & reputational damage potentially impacted through the results of the most recent OfSTED review

+Longer term reduction in school age cohorts across the area

+- Planned and actual increases in available school places within Maidenhead/South Buckinghamshire - A risk to sixth form funding through reduction of pupil numbers due to increased parental choice for grammar school places in South Bucks - Baseline funding rates not meeting statutory increases in staffing salary agreements & other core costs; - Given the above a reduction in the curriculum offer to save on costs & consequent impact upon future recruitment & performance; - Continuing Impact of an historically disrupted curriculum upon student progress, welfare & wellbeing & the reduction in support from external agencies for vulnerable students due to cost/ income pressures within local authorities

+Impact of uncontrollable costs due to inflationary or major upheaval & the potential impact of cost of living increases directly upon the school & upon the families of students.

+- Further natural or economic disaster or upheaval or major unplanned for maintenance. - Core issues that impact directly upon school structures or organisation & pressures for the school to review its position as a single entity.